CRISIL ratings for Indian debt instruments-Jul 16

 Loan Fac

+Nuclear Power Corporation of India Ltd LOC & BG CRISIL AAA 16350 Reaffirmed

+Nuclear Power Corporation of India Ltd LT Loan CRISIL AAA 37860 Reaffirmed

-Inventys Research Company Pvt Ltd Proposed LT Bk CRISIL BBB 17.7 -
+Nuclear Power Corporation of India Ltd Proposed LT Bk CRISIL AAA 34255 Reaffirmed

 Loan Fac